 Ensemble Requirement: Music majors are required to participate every semester in one of the music ensembles specified in their major.
 (Exception: semester involving study abroad and/or student teaching).

-Click here to view 2017-2018 curriculum information for our degree programs.
+Click the “Degree Requirements” button below to view 2018-2019 curriculum information for our degree programs.

 Bachelor of Music in Performance